This is the best rhubarb cake recipe with Greek yoghurt I’ve ever tasted, which is also easy to make, using all in one method.

 This recipe and me

-I’ve developed this recipe for rhubarb cake when I was working at Down House – a historic house in Kent where Charles Darwin lived for most of his life.
+I’ve developed this recipe for rhubarb cake when I was working at Down House – a historic house in Kent, UK where Charles Darwin lived for most of his life.

 We had an amazing garden kitchen which also had a large patch of heritage rhubarb.
 I wanted to create a recipe that would use the rhubarb as the main ingredients, as we had a bounty of rhubarb every year.

-I was under strict instructions to make it look like ‘nothing was missing’, so I would spend a lot of time working out how to cut the best stems that were ready from each cluster.
-Fortunately, the head gardener was a great fan of the rhubarb cake!
+I was under strict instructions to make it look like ‘nothing was missing’, so I would spend a lot of time working out how to cut the best stems that were ready from each cluster without leaving too many gaps.
+Fortunately, the head gardener was a great fan of the rhubarb cake, so he was happy for me to take whatever I need for each batch.

 The rhubarb cake was always a great hit with our tearoom customers, not just because of the rhubarb origins (it only came from a garden few yards away), but also because it tasted absolutely divine!